profdj07/docker-compose/README.md

 A simple example of an express server with mongo, mongoose and Redis.

-FOr more information in my blog post: https://medium.com/@haimrait/how-to-add-a-redis-cache-layer-to-mongoose-in-node-js-a9729181ad69
+For more information in my blog post: https://medium.com/@haimrait/how-to-add-a-redis-cache-layer-to-mongoose-in-node-js-a9729181ad69

 ## Installation